cokasaki/website/content/authors/admin/_index.md

 - Visitors
 ---

-Colin Okasaki is a graduate student in Quantitative Ecology and Resource Management at the University of Washington.
-He is advised by Andrew Berdahl in the School of Aquatic and Fishery Sciences.
-His research interests include bridging the gaps between mechanistic modeling, spatial statistics, and constrained optimization.
+I am a third-year PhD student in Quantitative Ecology and Resource Management at the University of Washington.
+I am advised by Andrew Berdahl in the School of Aquatic and Fishery Sciences.
+I am collaborating with S&aacute;ndor Toth from the School of Environmental and Forestry Sciences on a project looking at optimal spatial sampling design under logistical constraints.
+I am also collaborating with Mevin Hooten from Colorado State University on a project looking at physics-based spatiotemporal statistics.
+My general research interests include bridging the gaps between mechanistic modeling, spatial statistics, and constrained optimization.
+I am particularly interested in taking mathematically complex methods and ideas and making them more accessible and useful to ecologists.